Carrier Comparison

 Does UPS have a minimum shipping charge?

 UPS does not have an explicit minimum charge, but their rate structure effectively creates a floor price of around $9-10 for any domestic ground shipment regardless of weight.
 This is why UPS is rarely cost-effective for very lightweight packages where USPS rates start much lower.
+The 2026 UPS increase of +5.9% lifts that floor further, widening the gap on the smallest packages.

 Should ecommerce sellers use USPS or UPS for small orders?

 Most ecommerce sellers should use USPS for small, lightweight orders.
 The cost savings of $5-7 per package directly improve your margins.
 Many successful Shopify, Etsy, and eBay sellers use USPS for orders under 5 lbs and only switch to UPS for heavier items or when customers pay for expedited shipping.
+The practical move is to compare both rates on every order rather than picking one carrier for everything.

 Compare Rates From All Carriers